aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 ### Testing with Redis

-To test locally, You can either utilize [fakeredis-py](https://github.com/cunla/fakeredis-py) or check out the [MockRedis](https://github.com/aws-powertools/powertools-lambda-python/blob/ba6532a1c73e20fdaee88c5795fd40e978553e14/tests/functional/idempotency/persistence/test_redis_layer.py#L34-L66) Class we used in our test.
+To test locally, you can either utilize [fakeredis-py](https://github.com/cunla/fakeredis-py) for a simulated Redis environment or refer to the [MockRedis](https://github.com/aws-powertools/powertools-lambda-python/blob/ba6532a1c73e20fdaee88c5795fd40e978553e14/tests/functional/idempotency/persistence/test_redis_layer.py#L34-L66) class used in our tests to mock Redis operations.

 === "test_with_mock_redis.py"